ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/iAtari800/ReadMe from Keripo.txt

   for joystick "start" and "select".
 For input mapping, see "iAtari800 ReadMe from Keripo.txt" in the "Misc/Docs.tar.gz" archive.
-- Tweak the refresh rate setting through the "Emulators > iAtari800 > Refresh rate" menu item.
+- Tweak the refresh rate, scaling, smoothing and COP setting through the "Emulators > iAtari800" menu for better gameplay.

 Original: